sean7512/PilotAce/README.md

 I hope this may help new Objective-C developers or new SpriteKit developers learn something new.

 If you spot any issues or have improvements, please submit a pull request.

+Note: This has been updated to work in the current Xcode 7 Beta